uswds/uswds-site/pages/patterns/create-a-profile/contact-preferences.md

 - <strong>Follow input guidance.</strong> These text fields should follow the accessibility  <a href="{{ site.baseurl }}/components/text-input/">guidelines for all text inputs</a>.
 - <strong>Customization.</strong> As you customize, make sure you follow [accessibility guidelines for form templates]({{ site.baseurl }}/templates/form-templates/) and the [accessibility guidelines for form controls]({{ site.baseurl }}/components/form/).

-## Related components and patterns
+## Related components, patterns, and templates

 {:.usa-content-list}
 - <a href="{{ site.baseurl }}/components/radio-buttons/">Radio buttons</a> component